 In addition, various small groups with a specific focus are offered throughout the year.
 For example, some community groups offer short-term small groups, like a men’s Bible study or a women’s book study.
 At different times, the pastors offer spiritual formation small groups for those exploring the Christian faith or looking to take a next step as a disciple-maker.

-To find out about small group openings and sign up for one of our Winter 2018 all-church small groups (running from Feb.-March), click here.
-To inquire about leading a small group, reach out to Pastor Becky at email@example.com.
+To inquire about leading a small group, reach out to Pastor Becky at firstname.lastname@example.org.

 Here are the current small groups offered during the Fall, mostly starting in late September or early October:

 CHRISTIAN ESSENTIALS: Do you attend church, but you've never had the chance to closely consider the claims of Christianity?
 Are you exploring faith and want to understand better what Christians believe?
 Are you interested in baptism or confirmation?
 Do you want to have a clearer understanding of the faith so you can teach it to your kids or share it with others?
 Then this course is for you!
 Essentials is a 7-week course during our Fall small group cycle, led by Pastor Will, where you will explore and consider the key beliefs of Christianity like, "How do we know about God?"
 "Who is Jesus?"
 "What is the Trinity?"
 "What's the purpose of the church?"
 The goal is to deepen insight into the God revealed in Jesus so that you can have a deeper relationship with our God.
 This course will be a combination of teaching, reading, discussion, and introduction into Christian practices.
 The group begins October 2nd and meets on Tuesday evenings at our ministry center.
 Interested?
 Email Pastor Will at email@example.com